A Travel Price Comparison for Mexico Oaxaca de Juarez vs. Mexico City for Attractions, Food, Nightlife, and Old Town

 Five days in Oaxaca de Juarez or Mexico City?

-Visitors enjoy the shopping and museums when visiting the historic city of Oaxaca de Juarez.
+Visitors enjoy the shopping and museums when visiting the cultural city of Oaxaca de Juarez.
 Make sure you visit the old town while you're here.
 Many people spend five days here.If you enjoy all that's offered here, then five days is just the right amount of time to spend here.
 The length of your trip often depends on your style of travel.

 Mexico City is a popular choice for travelers.
 Five days here is typical.
 It will give you the chance to have new experiences.
 This would be the perfect place to spend five days, as it has just the right amount of activities.